 STATEMENT (Part I) : How I got to France

 About ten years ago I started having thoughts of living abroad.
-My desire to have a big foreign adventure was resurfacing big time.
+My desire to have a foreign adventure was resurfacing big time.
 I made a goal that I would turn sixty overseas, preferably in a French speaking country.
 I targeted the Peace Corps.
 I figured the US government could help me realize my “birthday” plans in several years.
 In early 2019, I visited a local Peace Corps office.
 I had many questions, but number one on my list was, “Am I too old to be a Peace Corps Volunteer at my age (55)?”.
 The answer was, “No, you’d be a great candidate!”.
 Alas, I only had two weeks to nurse this dream as Covid struck.
-The big shut down shut down my dreams, but then I pivoted.
+The big shut down ended my dream,… but then I pivoted.
 Why not just move to France?
-I had always wanted to live in a French speaking country, I had history and connections in the south of France since 1982.
-We go way back, France and I. So the question I have nursed most of my life was, “how does one live abroad?”.
-I had 2+ years of “Covid -time” to do the research.
+I had always wanted to live abroad, to live in a French speaking country.
+I had history and connections in the south of France since 1982.
+We go way back, France and I. So the question I have entertained most of my life was about to begin.
+I had 2+ years of “Covid down time” to do the research.

 The visa process was daunting, but somehow the spirit guides got me over the finish line.
 As I write this, next week will make my three year anniversary living in Provence.
 I don’t know why it took me so long, but selling all my possessions and all my art to fund a new life here was worth it.

 This statement is not about my process or my work.
-It’s about the gratitude I have for choosing the highroad, the rocky road, the road with no map.
+It’s about gratitude.
+The decisions I made of choosing the rocky road, the road with no map.
 The artist path … risky, adventurous, scary, fulfilling.

 Maria Lee August 2025 Lacoste, France